joshyboy9999/MRTN4110_PhaseD/README.md

 ### src

 Will contain the source code for the PhaseD functionality and contain altered versions of these files for phaseD and integration.

+## General Useage

+There are two components to the regular program functionality.

+1. Map Analysis

+   - Map analysis takes place on a python script, which processes a pre-prepared image of a map, including the robot, and translates this into a .txt file containing an outline of the map for Path Planning.

+2. Path Planning and Execution

+   - Path Planning and Execution is performed using a C++ script run within WeBots.
+It takes the .txt file created in Map Analysis and implements a Path-Finding algorythm to find the shortest paths for the robot to reach the center.

+### Map Analysis Usage

+Ensuring you are in the `/src/Combined/` directory, type the command `$python Main.py` to run the Map Analyser.
+This will prompt you to select either map 1 or map 2 to perform analysis and generate a .txt map, remember your choise as it is required for the next part.
+Once you've selected the map, the program will display the processes performed on the Map image until the final map .txt is output to the command line and to a file called `./MapFound.txt`, this concludes map Analysis.

+### Path Planning and Execution Usage

+In order to plan and execute path planning on your chosen map, navigate to the `./src/Combined/worlds/` directory and select the world with the number coresponding to the one you chose for the previous part, either _world_1.wbt_ or _world_2.wbt_.

+## Special Features

+A Number of special features were created for the system to add to its existing functionality.

+### Manual Control

+Manual control grants the user the ability to control the movements of the robot according to directions given by the keyPad.
+In order to give these directions, open the ControlerInput world, click plat on Webots, and click on the simulation screen, this will allow you to take control of the robot.

+### Live Mapping

+Expanding on the previous feature live mapping allows the user to control the robot within the map and create the text file corresponding to that map as they go.
+The map will be revealed in the WeBots console as you explore the map using the manual control.

+### Live Tracking

+Live tracking is a demonstration of how tracking can be performed on the e-puck robot from above, by taking a video and running the tracking script on that video, the robot can be tracked accross the screen.